Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Mixed-exponential L e vy processes

-where $\rho^+_{-1}(-\lambda) := \bar\phi(-\lambda)$ and the constants $\alpha^+_{-1}$ and $\alpha_0^+$ are to be taken equal to $+\infty$ (so that the factors $(1 + \rho_k^+(-\lambda)/\alpha_0^+)$ and $(1 + \rho_k^+(-\lambda)/\alpha_{-1}^+)$ in the product are equal to 1). \end{Rem} \begin{Rem}\rm The class of mixed-exponential L\'{e}vy processes is dense in the class of all L\'{e}vy processes (in the sense of weak convergence in the Skorokhod topology $J_1$ on the Skorokhod space $D(\mbb R)$), which can be seen as follows.
-It is well known (see e.g. Jacod \& Shiryaev~\cite[Cor.
-VII.3.6]{JS}) that a sequence of L\'{e}vy processes converges weakly precisely if the values at time $t=1$ converge in distribution.
-The corresponding infinitely divisible distributions may be approximated arbitrarily closely by a sequence of compound Poisson distributions $\text{CP}(F_n,\ell_n)$ where the distributions $F_n$ may be chosen to be double-mixed exponential distributions as the latter form a dense class in the sense of weak-covergence in the set of all probability distributions on the real line (see Botta~\&~Harris~\cite{BH}). \end{Rem}
+\begin{Rem} The class of mixed-exponential L\'{e}vy processes is dense in the class of all L\'{e}vy processes [in the sense of weak convergence in the Skorokhod topology $J_1$ on the Skorokhod space $D(\mbb R)$], which can be seen as follows.
+It is well known (see, e.g., Jacod and Shiryaev~\cite{JS}, Corollary VII.3.6) that a sequence of L\'{e}vy processes converges weakly precisely if the values at time $t=1$ converge in distribution.
+The corresponding infinitely divisible distributions may be approximated arbitrarily closely by a sequence of compound Poisson distributions $\mbox {CP}(F_n,\ell_n)$ where the distributions $F_n$ may be chosen to be double-mixed exponential distributions as the latter form a dense class in the sense of weak convergence in the set of all probability distributions on the real line (see Botta~and~Harris~\cite{BH}). \end{Rem}